top of page

 The Acanthosomatidae family is represented in Britain by five species, although only four are normally considered as the Bilberry Shieldbug hasn't been seen for many years and is almost certainly extinct.
 They can be distinguished from the Pentatomidae 'typical shieldbugs' by having two-segmented tarsi.

 Whilst all four are regarded as being common and widespread across much of the country, the Juniper Shieldbug [Cyphostethus tristriatus] is a more localised species within areas where Juniper is growing.
 It used to be pretty much confined to southern woodlands, but its range is now extending due to the planting of both Juniper and Cypress in parklands and gardens.
-It's an attractive species that I'd obviously like to see, although that may be quite difficult based on the current NBN Atlas records that only shows three sightings in Dorset over the past five years!
+It's an attractive species that I'd obviously like to see, although that may be quite difficult based on the current NBN Atlas records as there have only been a handful of confirmed sightings from Dorset over the past few years!

 The final species is the Parent Shieldbug [Elasmucha grisea], so named due to the female's habit of guarding her eggs until they hatch.
-This species lacks the green background colour of the others, being more reddish or grey/brown colour, with some darker markings.
+This species lacks the green background colour of the others, being more of a reddish or grey/brown colour with some darker markings.
 It is most likely to be found on Alder or Birches.

 Hawthorn Shieldbug [Acanthosoma haemorrhoidale]